 The risks of a D&C are very low, but include:

-- a risk that the surgery has not removed all of the pregnancy tissue (around one to two per cent).
+- some pregnancy tissue remains in uterus.
 This can cause prolonged or heavy bleeding and the operation may need to be repeated

-- a risk that the cervix or uterus is damaged during surgery.
+- damage to the cervix or uterus.
 This is very rare (around 1 in 1000) and, when it does happen, it is usually a small hole or tear which will heal itself

 - anaesthetic risks.
 These are very low for healthy women, but no anaesthetic or operation is without risk.